 The Internet giant is also setting up a special version of its search engine for China.
 And guess what’s “special” about it?
 The search engine will filter out content that the Chinese government deems “unfit.”
 Considering that Google had withdrawn from the country in 2010 because of the censorship requirements of the government, the company’s latest effort is a clear signal that it is willing to accept censoring the Internet.

-Removing domain fronting
+Google removing domain fronting

 Domain fronting works by hiding the hostname of a website with another one.
 So if the address of the website ABC is blocked by any country, the company can simply use another trusted address, say Google, to mask itself.
 This would allow people from that country to access the website, bypassing censorship.

-Google claims that it never intended to provide domain fronting as a feature for its App Engine cloud service and that it had simply been a workaround that people had been using.
+The company claims that it never intended to provide domain fronting as a feature for its App Engine cloud service and that it had simply been a workaround that people had been using.

 “Domain fronting has never been a supported feature at Google, but until recently it worked because of a quirk of our software stack… We’re constantly evolving our network, and as part of a planned software update, domain fronting no longer works.
 We don’t have any plans to offer it as a feature”, The Register quotes a statement made by Google’s spokesperson.